 TMJ/TMD may also cause the joint to not work properly, resulting in “clicking” or “popping” noises when you speak, chew, yawn, or open your mouth widely.
 In more serious cases, the joint may even lock up, making it hard to open or close your mouth all the way.

 Other signs and symptoms include pain and tenderness in the jaw muscles, difficulty chewing, and aching facial pain.
-If you recognize one or more of these symptoms, it’s likely that you have TMJ/TMD, you should get help from Dr. Corey Acree as soon as you can.
+If you recognize one or more of these symptoms, it’s likely that you have TMJ/TMD, you should get help from Dr. Corey Acree in Modesto as soon as you can.

 The terms TMJ and TMD are used synonymously to refer to a jaw condition known as “temporomandibular joint disorder.”